cloudposse/atmos/website/docs/core-concepts/workflows/workflows.md

 ## Simple Example

-Here's an example workflow called `eks-up` which runs a few commands that will bring up the cluster.
+Here's an example workflow called `eks-up` which runs a few commands that will bring up the EKS cluster:
-The workflow name can be anything you want, and the workflows can also be parameterized.

 ```yaml
 workflows: